 We conducted the audit in accordance with generally accepted auditing standards in Sweden.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities section.
-We are independent of the parent company and the group in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.
+Our responsibility under those standards are further described in the Auditor's responsibility section.
+We are independent of the parent company and the group in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibility in accordance with these requirements.